mendersoftware/mender-docs/README-autoversion.markdown

 checks that there are no versions numbers in the documentation that are not covered by an `AUTOVERSION` tag, and is part of our tests.

-`--update` updates all references, and requires the `--integration-dir` and `--version` arguments to specify the location of the integration repository, as well as the integration version to update to.
+`--update` updates references of all given components, which can be:

+* `--mender-version` - Updates all components for a Mender release, including micro services.
+This one requires `--integration-dir` to be given as well

+* `--mender-convert-version` - Updates all mender-convert references

+* `--meta-mender-version` - Updates all meta-mender references.
+This requires `--poky-version` to be specified as well

 See the command line help for more information.